elimereu/matchSCore2/README.md

 ## Quick introduction

 MatchSCore2 is a R package for the comparison of single cell RNA-seq data across tools and experiments.
 The package allows a gene marker-based projection of single cells onto a reference sample and, thus, the identification of cell types in unknown cells.
 A more detailed version of the method is at the bioRxiv paper:  http://dx.doi.org/10.1101/630087.
+The code to reproduce the downstream analyses of the paper can be found at the folder Benchmarking_of_scRNA-seq_protocols in this repository.
+The snakemake workflow and additional code used for the manuscript is also at the following github: https://github.com/ati-lz/HCA_Benchmarking.

 ## Installation